top of page

 The breed standard refers to the head of the Border Terrier being shaped like that of an Otter.

-The British Kennel Club recognised border terriers in 1920, and the first Border Terrier Club was formed the same year.
+The British Kennel Club recognised border terriers in 1920, and the first Border Terrier Club was formed the same year, acknowledging their unique characteristics and unwavering loyalty.

-The high numbers of new registrations show the ongoing love of the British people for the Border Terrier.
+The high numbers of new registrations show the British people's ongoing love for the Border Terrier.

 2021 Total